powder left after incomplete burning of coal

 The Powder River Basin.
 The Powder River Basin is a geologic structural basin in southeast Montana and northeast Wyoming, about 120 miles (190 km) east to west and 200 miles (320 km) north to south, known for its extensive coal former hunting grounds of the Oglala Lakota, the area is very sparsely populated and is known for its rolling grasslands and semiarid climate.

-PDF Indoor Emissions From Household Combustion of Coal
+PDF Indoor Emissions From Combustion of Coal

-PDF Indoor Emissions From Household Combustion of Coal
+PDF Indoor Emissions From Combustion of Coal

-Burning four types of household coal fuel (honeycomb coal briquette, coal briquette, coal powder and waterwashed coal powder) in three different coal stoves generated a very wide range of benzene ( mg/kg fuel) (Tsai et al., 2003) and 1,3butadiene emission factors (Table ).
+Burning four types of coal fuel (honeycomb coal briquette, coal briquette, coal powder and waterwashed coal powder) in three different coal stoves generated a very wide range of benzene ( mg/kg fuel) (Tsai et al., 2003) and 1,3butadiene emission factors (Table ).
 The range of emission factors for

 PDF Combustion of Coal National Institute of Technology, Srinagar